leontristain/modnotes/windhelm/main.md

 ## Overview

-For a quick, basic walk-through of mod details (with lots of pretty pictures), please read .
-For details about each location in the expanded city, [look here](/windhelm/details.md).

 **Epic Windhelm Expansion** is my attempt at a Windhelm expansion mod for Skyrim Special Edition.
 As far as I know, in concept this is the largest and most "expansive" city expansion mod for Windhelm that has ever been attempted.
 Broadly speaking, **Epic Windhelm Expansion** tries to do the following:

 * Expands Windhelm's city presence to the west, nort, and northeast directions, resulting in 3 entirely new city districts.